 Like in the other close communities of Michigan, the entire town of White Rock fought the fire all day Sunday, but when the hurricane winds fed the fire it went out of control.
 The town folk took to the lake and remained for the rest of the day in the cold battered by waves caused by the maelstrom.
 When the fire died down, they dried themselves from the embers of the fire until the steamer Comet rescued them.

 By the evening of Tuesday, October 10, all the fires across the Midwest begin to end.
 Rain moved into the area and damped down the fires into a smoking monster that lasted for days.
 Michigan’s Thumb area was devastated.
 Most of Huron, Tuscola and Sanilac Counties went up in flames and residents took to the shore looking for rescue.

 In the days after the fire, accounts trickle in that survivors makes their way to Port Austin.
 Houses are filled with residents from Port Hope and Grindstone City.
 Victims walk into town with singed or missing hair, blistered faces and clothes practically burned off their back.
 There is an announcement made in Detroit that any donations made on the Griswold dock in Detroit will find their way to Port Austin.

 The Thumb communities of Glen Haven, White Rock, Forestville, Sand Beach, Port Hope, Grindstone City, Elm Creek, Huron City, Forest Bay, Center Harbor, Rock Falls, Verona Mills were almost totally obliterated and the residents were left destitute, without food, shelter and with only the clothes on their backs.
 Winter was only weeks away.

-Ships bringing refugees back from the upper thumb reported that the smoke was so thick out on lake Huron they had to lite their lamps to avoid collision.
+Ships bringing refugees back from the upper thumb reported that the smoke was so thick out on Lake Huron they had to lite their lamps to avoid a collision.